 “The world’s 600 million adolescent girls have shown time and time again that given the skills and the opportunities, they can be the changemakers driving progress in their communities, building back stronger for all, including women, boys and men”, says the UN, which hopes that the next decade will see an acceleration of measures to reduce barriers and risks to their physical and mental well-being.

 Recent data confirm how far we have to go to achieve equality and parity of opportunity for girls.
 For example, the effects of the pandemic and the economic crisis are putting girls at greater risk of forced marriage.
-An estimated 10 million girls are at risk.
+It is estimated that up to 10 million young girls are at risk.

 In the least developed countries, nearly half of elementary school do not have single-sex toilets, a major factor in girls’ school attendance.
 More than two-thirds of these schools do not have electricity.